 The old saying ‘time is money’ can definitely be applied when talking about the motion graphics industry.
 With quick turnarounds and tight deadlines always popping up, your clients are depending on you to get the job done in the least amount of time possible.

 That’s where using scripts in After Effects can help save you time.
 A script is a small file that tells an application to perform a series of operations.
-You can use scripts in After Effects to automate repetitive tasks, perform complex calculations, and even gain some functionality not directly exposed through the graphical user interface.
+You can use scripts to automate repetitive tasks, perform complex calculations, and gain functionality not available by default in After Effects.

-If you’ve never worked with scripts in After Effects before, I suggest you check out this video on how to install and work with them.
+If you’ve never worked with scripts before, I suggest you check out this video on how to install and work with them.
 Once you include scripts in your workflow you’ll wonder why you hadn’t been using them before!

 Here are 5 useful After Effects scripts that will help you finish the job on time and in style.